emmabostian/FEM-design-systems-docs/lessons/documenting-components.md

 Or you can create your own theme by creating a new JavaScript file, adding the following customizable properties, and importing and using your template inside of `manager.js`.

+Create a new file `myTheme.js` and add the following.

 ```jsx
 import { create } from "@storybook/theming/create";